-Regulations pertaining to selection.
+13.12.1 Regulations pertaining to selection

 For all students, admission to a doctoral degree will be subject to the approval of the relevant HoD.
-No person may register for a doctoral degree unless he/she is in possession of an appropriate master's degree or equivalent qualification, as approved by Senate, provided that Senate considers the standard of study to be sufficient.
+No person may register for a doctoral degree unless he/she is in possession of an appropriate master's degree or equivalent qualification, as approved by Senate, if Senate considers the standard of study to be sufficient.